Waboodoo/HTTP-Shortcuts/docs/scripting.md

 <a id="prompt-color"></a>
 ### promptColor

 The `promptColor()` function opens a color picker.
-The selected color is returned in hex RGB (e.g. FF0000 for red), or `null` if the picker is cancelled.
-As an optional first parameter you can pass in the pre-selected color.
-As an optional second parameter you can pass a title for the picker dialog.
+The selected color is returned in hex RGB (e.g. FF0000 for red), or `null` if the picker is canceled.
+As an optional first argument you can pass in the pre-selected color.
+As an optional second argument you can pass a title for the picker dialog.

 ```js
 const myColor = promptColor();